Call Quick Call

 • The staircase is dedicated to the Holy Trinity.
 This is reflected in its design by the three tiers of steps, representing Father, Son, and Holy Spirit.

-• On two occasions cars have been driven down the steps (as you’ve probably already guessed the drivers were inebriated).
+On two occasions cars have been driven down the steps.
+Yes, really!
+As you’ve probably already guessed, the drivers were inebriated (and promptly arrested).

-Visit in May when the azaleas are in bloom and the staircase is exploding with pink!
+May is the best time to visit the Spanish Steps because the azaleas are in bloom and the staircase is exploding with pink.

 Google Reviews